sf105/sttp-book/design-for-testability.md

 2. "I need to make sure this class starts with that boolean set to false, but I simply can't do it."
 3. "I just instantiated the mock object, but there's simply no way to inject it in the class."

-For each developer's problem, is it related to observability or controllability?
+For each of the problems above: is it related to observability or controllability?
-{% include answer-begin.html %}

-1. Observability: The developer needs to be able to better observe the result.
-2. Controllability: The developer has to be able to change (control) a certain variable or field.
-3. Controllability: The developer should be able to control what instance of a class the class under test uses.

-{% include exercise-answer-end.html %}
+## References

+* Cockburn, Alistair.
+The Hexagonal Architecture. https://wiki.c2.com/?HexagonalArchitecture

+* Hevery, Misko.
+The Testability Guide. http://misko.hevery.com/attachments/Guide-Writing%20Testable%20Code.pdf

+* Michael Feathers.
+The deep synergy between well design production code and testability. https://www.youtube.com/watch?v=4cVZvoFGJTU